Previous dayApril 14, 2026Next day

 1.8 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.3 earthquake 65 km ESE of Cantwell, Alaska at 23:15 UTC on April 14, 2026.
+A magnitude 2.3 seismic event took place 65 km ESE of Cantwell, Alaska on April 14, 2026 at 23:15 UTC.
 At a depth of just 1.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 Coordinates: 63.183°, -147.721°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14